top of page

 Understanding Vacuum Casting

-Vacuum casting is a manufacturing process that involves creating silicone molds from a master pattern and then using a vacuum to pull liquid polyurethane resin into the mold.
+Vacuum casting is a manufacturing process that involves creating silicone molds from a master pattern.
+A vacuum pulls liquid polyurethane resin into the mold.
 This method is ideal for producing small batches of parts with intricate details and various material properties.

-• Lower Initial Costs – Since it does not require expensive steel or aluminum molds, vacuum casting is cost-effective for small production runs.
+• Lower Initial Costs – It does not require expensive steel or aluminum molds, making vacuum casting cost-effective for small production runs.

-• Fast Prototyping – It allows for quick turnaround times, making it ideal for prototyping and low-volume production.
+• Fast Prototyping – This method allows for quick turnaround times, making it ideal for prototyping and low-volume production.

-• Flexible Material Options – A variety of polyurethane resins can be used to replicate the properties of thermoplastics.
+• Flexible Material Options – A variety of polyurethane resins can replicate the properties of thermoplastics effectively.

 • Limited Durability of Molds – Silicone molds degrade quickly, often lasting only 20–30 cycles before needing replacement.

-• Higher Cost per Part – Because of mold wear and the manual labor involved, the per-unit cost is significantly higher than injection molding in mass production.
+• Higher Cost per Part – Due to mold wear and manual labor involvement, the per-unit cost is significantly higher than injection molding for mass production.

 • Longer Production Time for Large Orders – Producing parts via vacuum casting can be slow, as each cycle must be carefully managed.